 I’ve dealt with a relatively large number of such children and have noticed two patterns to their confusion:

-1. Most of the children who confuse these pairs of words usually can’t spell them, and
+- Most of the children who confuse these pairs of words usually can’t spell them

-2. One member of the confused pair (or both) usually begins with the digraph “th” or “wh".
+- One word of the confused pair (or both) usually begins with the digraph “th” or “wh”.

 The Cause of the Problem